gazebosim/docs/citadel/sensors.md

 You can find the final world of this tutorial [here](https://github.com/ignitionrobotics/docs/blob/master/tutorials/sensors/sensor_tutorial.sdf)

+A video walk-through of this tutorial is available on our YouTube channel: [Ignition tutorials: Sensors](https://youtu.be/WcFyGPEfhHc)

 ## IMU sensor

 The inertial measurement unit (IMU) outputs the `orientation` of our